xm94/software-2-machine-learners/README.md

 ###### Dependencies ######
 The following dependencies are used in this project
-1. Mongo DB, used to run locally and store all the necessarry data.
+1. Mongo DB, used to run locally and store all the necessary data.